-John Hurt ‘Doctor Who’ Role As The War Doctor One Of Many Amazing Performances By Hurt
+John Hurt ‘Doctor Who’ Role As The War Doctor One Of His Many Amazing Performances

 Of course, John Hurt was far more than just The War Doctor.
-For one thing, he was actually Sir John Hurt, having been knighted by the Queen in July 2015 for his services to drama over his six decades long career in the acting industry.
+For one thing, he was actually Sir John Hurt, having been knighted by the queen in July, 2015, for his services to drama over his six decades long career in the acting industry.
 In these six decades, Hurt appeared in more than 200 movies and television shows.

 John Hurt had memorable parts in movies like A Man for All Seasons, the Harry Potter films, The Elephant Man, Hellboy and – of course Alien.
 In fact, the famous scene in Alien in which Hurt died – as one of the titular aliens bursts out of his stomach – was later repeated hilariously by Hurt in the Mel Brooks’ Star Wars parody Spaceballs.